cirocosta/fssim/README.md

 The filesystem represts a unique partition of a disk without the booting related stuff that a normal partition would have.
 It supports up to 100MB of both regular files and metadata.
 Its blocks are of 4KB each.

 It's storage is done using FAT, having the root at `/` and using `/` as the hierachy separator character.
 Free storage management is implemented using bitmap.
+Each directory is a list with an entry for each file inside the directory.

 ## Cli